wjoe2046/legacy_website/README.md

 There are further instructions and commands commented at the top of build.sh.

+Any files in the ./overview/articles/pages directory will render at this path: https://staging.covid-watch.org/articles/index.html

-To contribute to this repo, run the following commands to run locally:
+### To contribute to this repo, run the following commands to run locally:
 1. `git clone <repo URL>`
 2. navigate to /overview directory
 3. `npm install`